federgraph/fleetrace-delphi/README.md

 #### Configure the output dirs

-This should be done immediatlely after opening a project for the first time!
+This should be done immediately after opening a project for the first time!

 Please go to project options and restore the output directories for exe and dcus to be the original default for a new project: